 I love chicken tortilla soup.
 The combination of flavors and textures is a party in my mouth.

-When I lived in California there was an awesome restaurant called Acapulco.
+When I was in college there was an awesome restaurant called Acapulco.
 We enjoyed dining there and often times I would order their chicken tortilla soup as my entree.
 I loved that it was full of veggies – zucchini and carrots, and topped with homemade tortilla strips.
 Heaven in a bowl.

 So when I made up a pot of this soup for dinner I threw in some extra veggies.
 Delish!
 And nutritious to boot!